artalukd/atalukdar.github.io/_pages/Experience.md

 The code for the project can be found <a href ="https://github.com/atalukdar/BacterialAdhesinClassifier">here</a>.

-## Undergraduate Researcher at Web Intelligence & Social Computing Lab, Dept of CS & IS, BITS Pilani
-<small>May 2017 - Present </small>

-<p> Working on Crisis Tweet classification with respect to 2015 Nepal Earthquake.
-The task involves identification of tweets that request help and those that provide aid.
-The goal is to match the tweets using NLP.</p>

-<p>Worked on Sentiment Analysis of tweets in Indian languages using word-embeddings and LSTM based RNN architecture on SAIL 2015 dataset.</p>

 ## Formal Research Student at ADAPT Labs, BITS Pilani
 <small>Aug 2017 - Present</small>